 - Strengthens relationships

-“Bear with each other and forgive one another if any of you has a grievance against someone.
+For instance, the bible says, “Bear with each other and forgive one another if any of you has a grievance against someone.
 Forgive as the Lord forgave you”—Colossians 3:13

 The Mayo Clinic states that spirituality reduces stress in the following ways: